JoaoCampos07/OnlineCourses.Dmitri.DI/Implicit Relationship Types/README.md

 				   So, is particular useful for IDisposable because Autofac handles the disposal.
 				   Using myField.Value access the owned objec.
 				   use myField.Dispose() any time you want.

+Dynamic Instantion : Injects an auto-generated feactory for my component
+					 Allows me to Resolve<T>() without dependencies of AutoFAC.
+Without making use of their API's.
+					 I dont use something like builder.Register((c, p) => new Reporting(c.Resolve<ConsoleLog>())).As<ILog>();
+					 instead i inject in my component the dependency like so : Func<T>...
+					 Them Why call myField() to construct the dependency with all his dependencies initialized.
+					 If i decide to abandon AUTOFAC I still calling a FUNC<T> a type of .NET.
+I not using AUTOFAC.